 As seen in part three of Figure 3, a denial-of-service (DoS) attack can prevent the target from receiving help during an attack.
-That is what happened in the Ukraine, power infrastructure focused, attack, as some fake calls were used to preoccupy power grid helplines and to decrease the likelihood of legitimate power-outage reports from gaining attention.
+That is what happened in Ukraine, power infrastructure focused, attack, as some fake calls were used to preoccupy power grid helplines and to decrease the likelihood of legitimate power-outage reports from gaining attention.
 However, remotely targeting the call centre of the energy company is not the only way a DoS attack can be made.
 The Ukraine attack approach is highly applicable to a remote attacker.
 However, an insider threat, especially one who has acquired knowledge and credentials they should not have during a reconnaissance attack, could more easily stop calls for assistance at the source.
 This is much more sophisticated, targeting specific people, systems, or communication channels, and has a higher chance of success as it does not negatively affect players outside the targeted port area.
-Therefore, by deviating slightly from the authors assume that more sophisticated denial of service attacks were used to stop calls for assistance, prolonging the power outage by a few hours.
+Therefore, by deviating slightly from the established Ukraine power-grid attack, in this conceptual port power cyber-physical attack, the authors assume that more sophisticated denial of service attacks was used to stop calls for assistance, prolonging the power outage by a few hours.

 A power outage by its nature is a DoS attack, denying power to infrastructure and services as its primary outcome.
 However, for some systems, a long period without power could cause secondary effects like damage.
-For example, patients in hospitals can lose their lives during a significant power outage (Klinger, Landeg, & Murray, 2014).
+For example, patients in hospitals can lose their lives during a significant power outage (Klinger, et al., 2014).
 Within a port, particularly ones specialised to cargo, the systems of concern during a long power outage would be the ones related to cargo storage and maintenance.
-For example, refrigerated containers, reefers, can use up to 40% of a terminals power (FCH, 2017) (Duin, Geerlings, Tavasszy, & Bank, 2019), and without power, contents may spoil if unpowered for hours, depending on cargo and environment.
-That said, mitigating damage may be relatively easy, as reefers are mobile by design and can run off generators, but usually only for about 24 hours when marine insurance cover often is triggered to start.
+For example, refrigerated containers, reefers, can use up to 40% of a terminals power (FCH, 2017) (Duin, et al., 2019), and without power, contents may spoil if unpowered for hours, depending on cargo and environment.
+That said, mitigating damage may be relatively easy, as reefers are mobile by design and can run off generators, usually only for about 24 hours when marine insurance cover is often triggered to start.
 For later stages of the Cyber-MAR project, focusing on the econometric effects instead cyber risks, this will be critical in understanding the econometric losses by nation, and by industry, of which frozen meats and pharmaceutical may be affected with reefers affected.
 This is included in discussions about future work.
-Ships can also use shore-side electricity for recharging, for greener purposes (Dai, Hu, & Wang, 2020), however again it is not needed, and generators can be used.
-Reduced lighting and office (15 - 5% respectively) could also increase the chance of accidents (e.g., at night) and further reduce to port operations.
+Ships can also use shore-side electricity for recharging, for greener purposes (Dai, et al., 2020), however again it is not needed, and generators can be used.
+Reduced lighting and office (15 - 5% respectively) could also increase the chance of accidents (e.g., at night) and further reduce port operations.